asand3r/zbx-beserver/README.md

 - FreeTDS for MS SQL Server support

 ## Features
-- Backup jobs LLD rules
+- Backup jobs LLD rule
 - BE Server Windows Service monitoring

 ## Installation
+1. Install and configure FreeTDS on your Zabbix Server to support establishing ODBC connections with MS SQL Server
+2. Inport template file
+3. Set macroses {$BE.USER} and {$BE.PASSWORD} on template or host level